Brexit minister Raab quits UK government over May's EU deal

 Here is the text of the resignation statement:

-It has been an honor to serve in your government as Justice Minister, Housing Minister and Brexit Secretary.
+It has been an honour to serve in your government as Justice Minister, Housing Minister and Brexit Secretary.

 I regret to say that, following the Cabinet meeting yesterday on the Brexit deal, I must resign.
 I understand why you have chosen to pursue the deal with the EU on the terms proposed, and I respect the different views held in good faith by all of our colleagues.